inprod/python-ldap_paged_search/README.rst

 =======

-ldap_paged_search is a python library to easily perform LDAP queries with more than 1000 results, or to break down queries into smaller result sets.
+ldap_paged_search is a python library to easily perform LDAP queries with more than 1000 results, or to break down queries into smaller result sets to reduce server loads.

 Many LDAP servers will not return more than 1000 results unless paged requests are used.
 The existing python ldap library does support pageing, but requires